 Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

-If you run a chiropractic practice and your billing feels like a constant battle with insurance companies, it's not your imagination.
-Chiropractic is one of the most heavily scrutinized and denial-prone specialties in all of healthcare.
+If you run a chiropractic practice and your billing feels like a constant battle with insurance companies, it is not your imagination.
+Chiropractic billing is one of the most heavily scrutinized and denial-prone specialties in all of healthcare.
 Medicare covers almost nothing you do — only spinal manipulation for documented subluxation, and only when it qualifies as active treatment.
-Every other service you provide to a Medicare patient is non-covered by default.
+Every other service is non-covered by default.

-On top of that, one missing modifier can turn a payable claim into an automatic denial.
-Improper modifier use alone accounts for 31% of chiropractic claim denials.
-And the line between "active treatment" and "maintenance care" — a distinction that determines whether Medicare pays or doesn't — is one of the most audited gray areas in medical billing.
+One missing modifier can turn a payable claim into an automatic denial.
+Modifier errors alone cause 31% of chiropractic claim denials.
+The active vs. maintenance care distinction — which determines whether Medicare pays — is one of the most audited gray areas in medical billing.
+Hiring a general billing company is a recipe for lost revenue.
+Medtransic specializes in chiropractic billing because the rules are specific, the margin for error is thin, and the compliance stakes are real.

 Why Chiropractic Billing Is One of the Most Denial-Prone Specialties